Interview Questions152

 3. New business momentum.
 Book-to-bill captures the health of the new business pipeline: whether the CRO is winning competitive bids, whether biotech funding conditions support new trial starts, and whether the outsourcing trend is accelerating or decelerating.

 Net book-to-bill adjusts for cancellations: (New awards - Cancellations) / Revenue.
-Cancellation rates typically run 4-6% of beginning backlog per quarter.
+Cancellation rates typically run 3-5% of backlog annually (roughly 1% per quarter).
 Rising cancellation rates are a red flag even if gross bookings are strong.

 Interview Question #2Medium